“Look, honey, there’s that guy again!”

 This humble friar was a human being, with all the limitations that come from living in a particular time and culture.
 But he was always ready to admit his mistakes and always serious about following the example of Christ, even when that meant opposing the system.
 When some of the Indians at Mission San Diego killed a friar, for example, Junípero successfully pleaded for their lives.

 Out of love for Christ and his people, Junípero Serra walked to the ends of the earth to proclaim the good news.
-When Pope Francis canonizes the Mallorcan friar in September, it is this zeal and love that he wants to encourage in all of us.
+His zeal and love should encourage all of us.
 May we, too, be ready and willing to travel “all over the place” in God’s service.